Skip to main content

 About the project

-AF’s contract has included engineering, preparatory works, removal and recycling (EPRD) of both decks and steel foundations.
-The removal and decommissioning work will last until 2020.
-The demolition and recycling work has been carried out in in the UK and at the Environmental Base at Vats.
+The contract included engineering, preparatory works, removal, and recycling (EPRD) of both the decks and steel foundations.
+Demolition and recycling were carried out in the UK and at the Environmental Base in Vats.

 AF Gruppen

-The Murchison field extends across the British/Norwegian demarcation line, while the actual platform is on the British continental shelf east of the Shetland Islands.
-The Murchison platform, which is one of the largest steel jacket platforms in the North Sea, has been operational since 1980, and production ceased in March 2014.
+The Murchison field straddled the British–Norwegian boundary, with the platform located on the British continental shelf east of the Shetland Islands.
+One of the largest steel jacket platforms in the North Sea, Murchison had been in operation since 1980 before production ceased in March 2014.

-AF Gruppen's wholly owned subsidiary, AF Decom Offshore U.K. Limited, in a consortium with Heerema Marine Contractors Nederland SE (Heerema-AF Consortium), entered into an agreement with CNR, Canadian Natural Resources International (U.K.) Limited, for the removal and recycling of the Murchison platform in the North Sea.
+AF Gruppen’s wholly owned subsidiary, AF Decom Offshore U.K. Limited, together with Heerema Marine Contractors Nederland SE (forming the Heerema–AF Consortium), entered into an agreement with Canadian Natural Resources International (U.K.) Limited (CNR) for the removal and recycling of the Murchison platform.

-During summer 2016, the platform's superstructure was removed and transported to the Environmental Base at Vats during the course of three short months.
+Summer 2016: The platform’s topside was removed and transported to the Environmental Base at Vats within just three months.

 Project info